andreapollastri/cipi/README.md

 #### Installation Note
 Before you can use Cipi, please make sure your server fulfils these requirements:

-- Ubuntu 18.04 or 20.04 x86_64 LTS (Fresh installation)
+- Ubuntu 20.04 x86_64 LTS (Fresh installation)
 - If the server is virtual (VPS), OpenVZ may not be supported (Kernel 2.6)

 Hardware Requirement: More than 1GB of HDD / At least 1 core processor / 512MB minimum RAM / At least 1 public IP Address (NAT VPS is not supported) / External firewall / For VPS providers such as AWS, those providers already include an external firewall for your VPS.
 Please open port 22, 80 and 443 to install Cipi.

-Installation may take up to about ten minutes which may also depend on your server's internet speed.
+Installation may take up to about 30 minutes which may also depend on your server's internet speed.
 After the installation is completed, you are ready to use Cipi to manage your servers.

 To correctly manage remote servers Cipi has to be on a public IP address... do not use it in localhost!